spherity/dpp-vocabulary/docs/contexts/dbp/vocabulary.md

 | **URL**          | https://dpp-vocabulary.spherity.com/dbp#DigitalBatteryPassport_generalInformation_batteryStatus |
 | **Expected Value** | One of: "Original", "Repurposed", "Reused", "Remanufactured", "Waste"               |

----

 ##### 6.1.1.7 batteryWeight {#DigitalBatteryPassport_generalInformation_batteryWeight}

-The *batteryWeight* indicates the total weight of the battery in kilograms, crucial for logistics and recycling purposes.
+The `batteryWeight` indicates the total weight of the battery in kilograms, crucial for logistics and recycling purposes.

 | **Key**          | **Value**                                                                            |
 |------------------|--------------------------------------------------------------------------------------|